adecang/adecang.github.io/toiec/lr/lrch_04.md

 I’ve been working for a few years now and I have enough money for a down payment.
 I’ve spoken to the bank.
 Apparently a five hundred thousand dollar mortgage is going to come out at more or less the same cost as the rent on my current apartment.
 The rates are really low so I have to get in now before they start to go up.
 I think I’m going to go for it.

-I’ve been working for a few years now : ça fait maintenant quelques années que je travaille
+*I’ve been working for a few years now : ça fait maintenant quelques années que je travaille
 current : actuel (ici)
-I'm going to go for it : je vais me lancer
+I'm going to go for it : je vais me lancer*

 ### Track 27 - Greg

 Greg: I’m seriously considering getting a condo.
 I’m not really interested in working in the yard, spending my weekends checking the gutters or painting the walls plus it’s a good first step on the housing market.
 And I’ve been throwing money out of the window for the last few years on rent.

-the yard : le jardin
+*the yard : le jardin
 gutters : les gouttières

-to throw, threw, thrown : lancer, jeter
+to throw, threw, thrown : lancer, jeter*

 ### Track 28 - Kamara

 I think it’s too early for me to lay down roots.
 I don’t know what I’m going to be doing in two years’ time.
 If I buy now, I’m going to barely get my money back if I have to sell a couple of years down the road.
 If I can find a cheap place to rent, that gives me more possibilities if I want to move on.
 If I’m offered a job across the country, I can leave at the drop of a hat.

-lay down roots : m'enraciner
+*to lay down roots : m'enraciner
 barely : à peine, tout juste
 a couple of years down the road : d'ici quelques années
 move on : évoluer
 if I’m offered : si on m'offre (passif, be +Vpp)
 across the country, : à l'autre bout du pays
 leave, left, left : quitter, partir
-at the drop of a hat : comme bon me semble, à tout moment
+at the drop of a hat : comme bon me semble, à tout moment*

-a condo (condominium ) ≠ an apartment
+*a condo (condominium ) ≠ an apartment
 a detached, semi-detached, terraced house
-an owner, a tenant
+an owner, a tenant: un propriétaire, un locataire
-common areas
+common areas: les parties communes*

 ## Page 43 - Buying or renting a home